oat-sa/tao-core/install/README.txt

 ## INSTALL TAO ##
  - copy TAO distribution in your web folder (the DOCUMENT ROOT of your virtual host is recommended)
- - check the web sever permission.
+ - check the web sever permissions
- 	For Apache the usual user www-data should be able to read, execute (and write for some folders listed at the end of this file)
  - In your web browser open the page http://your-host/tao/install/ and fill out the form